Murmurations of a Wandering Mind

 That poster stayed on my wall all of January, February, March, April, May, and into June.
-Purple Post-its began clustering around it as ideas for blog posts sprung up in my mind.
+Sticky notes began clustering around it as ideas for blog posts sprung up in my mind.
 For all the Emilies, I kept thinking.

 I even started a blog on another site I’d been working on.
 It was very literary.
 It didn’t do what I wanted it to.
 I stalled.